 Modelica also computes the heat flow rates at the heat port of the heat sources connected to the walls.
-The heat flow rate through the port of heat source connected to the floor is negative because heat is leaving the heat port.
-The highest heat flow rate appears at t = 0 seconds when the largest temperature difference occurs.
-The heat flow rates through the ports of heat sources connected to the west and east walls are positive since their temperatures are lower than the room air temperature.
-Although there is no qualitative comparison between the simulation and reference data for this case, the simulated results qualitatively agree with the expectation.
+The heat flow rate through the port of the heat source connected to the floor is negative because heat is leaving the heat port.
+The highest heat flow rate appears at t=0 seconds when the largest temperature difference occurs.
+The heat flow rates through the ports of the heat sources connected to the west and east walls are positive since their temperatures are lower than the room air temperature.